saleguas/prefixes-for-enemies-REVAMPED/readme.md

 **WHAT DOES IT DO:** Any hostile enemy in the game has a chance to spawn with (possibly multiple) prefixes/modifiers that enhances their attacks.
 For example, a zombie can have a prefix that makes it have more armor and health, and also shoots fireballs at you every 5 seconds.
 Prefixed mobs also drop extra cool and customized loot.
 Kill rare enemies to get progression-based loot tokens that drop super strong weapons!

+This mod adds another random and cool loot aspect of the game, as you can get really cool modded and vanilla items that progress as the game progresses.
+Additional prefixes are unlocked with game progression - and watch out for the dangerous suffixes, with game-changing abilities.

 **You can fully configure the settings** (Spawn chance, loot, etc.) after downloading!
 Simply click on the cog in the bottom right of the mod in your mod manager.

 There are currently: